eswara-reddy/hive-serde-gen/README.md

 ---

 - JSON has to be valid, one record per line
-- Data in the same column has to be of the same or compatible type (`INT` and `DOUBLE` are compatible, data is cast to the greater type), otherwise you get a mismatch error:
+- Data in the same column has to be of the same or compatible type (`INT` and `DOUBLE` are compatible (as can be seen from the example), `STRING` and `BOOL` are not), otherwise you get a mismatch error:

 ```
 generate.rb:79:in `merge': Mismatch: boolean, string (RuntimeError)